Syzik/ShellSecInstall/README.md

 # ShellSecInstall
-Stupid shell script to install security tools
+Stupid shell script to install security tools in /opt/

 ######## Add to listTools : ########